umulmrum/holiday/README.md

 - format the result using a formatter.
   A few formatters are provided in this library, more can be added freely.

-There is also a `HolidayHelper` class that simplifies some common holiday computations.

 Supported Countries
 -------------------